konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ### Goals

 * Enable users to perform live analysis of applications hosted in a Kubernetes cluster.
+* Enable users to perform disconnected analysis of Kubernetes resources stored in YAML.
 * Enable users to write Kubernetes analysis rules in a concise, expressive, and easy-to-read format.

 ### Non-Goals